 We would also like to thank Jenna Hoffstein of Little Worlds Interactive for consulting with us concerning the design and testing of educational games.

 Music and audio credit goes to Tangent Music, LLC, a group of Berklee students and alumni.
 We were thrilled that Chinmoku could feature an original soundtrack and for that we’re very thankful.

-Contents
+Table of Contents